Prostate: Function

+In ejaculation

-The prostate secretes fluid which becomes part of semen.
-Semen is the fluid emitted (ejaculated) by males during the sexual response.
-When sperm is emitted, it is transmitted from the vas deferens into the male urethra via the ejaculatory ducts, which lie within the prostate gland.
-Ejaculation is the expulsion of semen from the urethra.
+The prostate secretes fluid, which becomes part of the semen.
+Its secretion forms up to 30% of the semen.
+Semen is the fluid emitted (ejaculated) through the male urethra during the sexual response.
+Sperm are emitted from the vas deferens into the male urethra via the ejaculatory duct, which lies within the prostate gland.
 Semen is moved into the urethra following contractions of the smooth muscle of the vas deferens and seminal vesicles, following stimulation, primarily of the glans penis.
 Stimulation sends nerve signals via the internal pudendal nerves to the upper lumbar spine; the nerve signals causing contraction act via the hypogastric nerves.
 After traveling into the urethra, the seminal fluid is ejaculated by contraction of the bulbocavernosus muscle.
 The secretions of the prostate include proteolytic enzymes, prostatic acid phosphatase, fibrinolysin, zinc, and prostate-specific antigen.
 Together with the secretions from the seminal vesicles, these form the major fluid part of semen.
+The prostate contains various metals, including zinc, and is known to be the primary source of most metals found in semen, which are released during ejaculation.